 The audition panel places auditionees on the basis of their playing ability as demonstrated in their audition only, not their AMEB or Suzuki grades.
 Grades are used as a commonly-understood standard of playing to assist auditionees in selecting the right ensemble to audition for.
 Auditionees do not need to have passed exams to gain a position – nor does having passed an exam guarantee a player a position.

 If your second instrument is auxiliary like piccolo or bass clarinet, you will not be required to audition for a separate audition panel and so will not be required to pay a second audition fee.
 If you are auditioning on two different instruments eg. violin and oboe, you will be auditioning in front of two different panels on different excerpts and so you will be required to pay two audition fees.
+However, musicians who wish to audition on viola, double bass or bassoon in addition to their primary instrument are entitled to a free audition for this secondary instrument as part of SYO’s Endangered Instruments program.

 All existing SYO members re-applying will be charged a $50.00 audition fee.
 Applicants new to SYO will be charged a $60.00 audition fee.
 These fees are payable at the time of your audition application and contribute to the booking of professional panelists, venue hire and administration for your audition.
 Find more information on fees here.